FBorowiec/design_patterns_python/structural_patterns/facade_pattern/FACADE_PATTERN.md

 Exposing several components through a single interface.

-Provides a simple, easy to understand/user interface over a large and sophisticated body of code.
+Provides a simple, easy to understand/user interface (API) over a large and sophisticated body of code.

 ## **Motivation**